The West Mifflin Mountain Of Slag

 Along Route 51 in West Mifflin, just a short drive from Brookline, is one of Pittsburgh's many monuments to its steel-making heritage.
 It is a large man-made mountain of slag called Brown's Dump.

 For over fifty years, Union Railroad slag trains from the Pittsburgh steel mills located in Braddock, Clairton, Duquesne, Homestead and McKeesport made the round trip to and from Brown's Dump to unload their contents.
-Loaded in teacup-shaped railcars, the molten cargo was transported to West Mifflin, continously day and night, then poured down the hillside like a river of volcanic lava.
+Loaded in teacup-shaped railcars, the molten cargo was transported to West Mifflin, continuously day and night, then poured down the hillside like a river of volcanic lava.

 As the slag pile grew into a hill, then a mountain, families and teenagers would park their cars on the roadways surrounding the slag pile to joyfully witness the red glow and smoke created by the flow of hot slag.
 Young and old alike would gasp in awe as the molten mixture lit up the night sky.